csRon/telegram-llm-bot/README.md

 python3 coobot.py
 ```

+## Available Agents
+To access the agents you need to use write a command (delimeted by "/" e.g. `/assistant`).
+The publicly available agents are:
+- `/assistant`: This is the default agent which gives acces to ChatGPT with additional context
+- `/scan`: Send a picture of a text and get a summary
+- `/docsearch`: Searches for similar content in the provided document (concept known as "semantic search" or "Retrieval augmented generation - RAG")
+- `/docsum`: Summarizes available documents page by page

+For more details regarding the software design and how to add new agents see [DETAILS.md](DETAILS.md).

 ## Notes
+Before ChatGPT announced multimodal features, this project was pretty cool and newish.
+Many functions are now also implemented in ChatGPT.
+However, the project is still a good starting point to learn how to interact with the OpenAI API and how to build a Telegram bot.

 **I do not take any responsibility for the use of this bot.
 Use and host it at your own risk.**

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.